Looking After Your Jewelry

 Silver jewelry will naturally tarnish over time.
 Always protect your jewelry from knocks, scratches, chemicals, sunlight and heat/cold to minimise these effects.

 We recommend removing jewelry when you shower or bathe and particularly when on the beach, in the sea and in chlorinated water.

-Avoid spraying perfume or applying creams directly onto your jewellery.
+Avoid spraying perfume or applying creams directly onto your jewelry.

-Keep away from extreme temperatures, humidity and sunlight, and avoid wearing your jewellery when using bleach.
+Keep away from extreme temperatures, humidity and sunlight, and avoid wearing your jewelry when using bleach.

 Since many gemstones are quite delicate, hot water, harsh chemicals and cleaners should be avoided at all times.
 We advise cleaning your precious stones with a clean, soft, damp cloth after wearing.
 Very porous stones such as turquoise and emeralds should be cleaned using an untreated, dry, soft cloth only.
 Do not use tissue paper or paper towels to clean gemstones as they can cause scratching.

 The best way to clean cords on our friendship bracelets is to occasionally wash the cord with a mild soap in lukewarm water.